Benefits Administration Manual - Long Term Disability

 901. General Information

 The Voluntary Long Term Disability (LTD) Insurance Program was implemented in 1988 for active excluded employees.
 This benefit is intended to provide income protection in the event an employee becomes disabled due to an illness or injury and is unable to work for six months or longer.
-The California Department of Human Resources (CalHR), Benefits Division, maintains responsibility for the program and for providing departmental personnel offices with information regarding premium changes or open enrollment periods.
+The California Department of Human Resources (CalHR), Benefits and Training Division, maintains responsibility for the program and for providing departmental personnel offices with information regarding premium changes or open enrollment periods.
 The new carrier for the LTD Program is Standard Insurance Company (The Standard).

 Government Code Section 19849.11